icons8/lunacy-docs/docs/cloud.md

 ![Signing into the Cloud](public/cloud-signin.png)

+**Note:** The length of your login/password should not exceed 60 characters.

 ## User settings

 After successful sign-in, you will see your Cloud username and avatar, as well as the list of your documents and projects if you've already had some in the Cloud.